 My younger brother and I were terribly adventurous, restless kids!
-I remember visiting the town’s marketplace, swimming all day long in the beach, traversing hilltops and dried-up rivers, and simply playing with other town kids.
+I remember visiting the town’s marketplace, swimming all day long on the beach, traversing hilltops and dried-up rivers, and simply playing with other town kids.
 Twenty years after, I just got back, and I was extremely giddy seeing those familiar places all over again.

-It was already our third day in Iloilo, and mom proposed that we go on a road trip and visit the towns at the south.
+It was already our third day in Iloilo, and mom proposed that we go on a road trip and visit the towns in the south.
 From the city proper, we took a jeep bound to San Joaquin.

-Iloilo has around 40 municipalities and on that day, we passed by these municipalities—Oton, Tigbauan, Guimbal, Miagao and San Joaquin.
+Iloilo has around 40 municipalities and on that day, we passed by these municipalities—Oton, Tigbauan, Guimbal, Miagao, and San Joaquin.
 All in all, including the trip from Santa Barbara airport and to Concepcion, I was able to pass by 17 municipalities.
-Sadly though, I wasn’t able to visit the towns at the east side.
+Sadly though, I wasn’t able to visit the towns on the east side.
 I was even yearning to visit Leon, Igbaras, Pototan (dad’s clan originated here), and of course, Lambunao (mom’s childhood town, plus the mystique!).
 Maybe next time, I would.
 For a week of stay in Iloilo, 17 towns aren’t that bad as a feat!

 These towns of Miagao, Guimbal and others are situated at the shoreline of Panay.
 Of all these towns we visited, Miagao is definitely close to my heart.

 I even felt more proud when this town’s century-old church, the Church of Santo Tomas de Villanueva (or most known as the Miagao Church) has been recognized as World Heritage Site of UNESCO.